otherful (adj).

 Teachers don't work hard on something they aren't invested in.
 Neither do we.
 But when we share our power, we trade control for influence.

-OUR VULNERABILITY MAKES the team STRONGer
+OUR VULNERABILITY MAKES the team

-Stop being afraid of mistakes.
+Like anyone, we make mistakes.
 When we fail out loud & humbly learn, our whole school grows more resilient & courageous.

 We can handle our teachers as prize stallions or pack mules.
 Guess which one gets better results, chief?